Best Money Market Account Rates on SaveBetter in June 2023

 Flat lay with a calculator, a pen, and cash

-A money market account, also known as a money market deposit account or MMDA, is a type of interest-earning savings account offered by some banks, credit unions, and online financial institutions.
-Money market accounts provide many of the conveniences of a typical savings account but with a major added benefit — they often offer higher rates than traditional savings account or even high-yield savings accounts.
-Some financial instiutions set limits on how frequently you can withdraw funds from their money market accounts.
-However, money market accounts opened through SaveBetter do not currently have any withdrawal limits.
-So a money market account allows you to earn more interest on your savings while still having easy access to your funds when needed.
+A money market account (MMA), also known as a money market deposit account (MMDA), is a type of interest-earning savings account offered by some banks and credit unions.
+Money market accounts provide many of the conveniences of a typical savings account but with a major added benefit — they often offer higher rates than traditional savings or checking accounts.
+Some financial institutions set limits on how frequently you can withdraw funds from their money market accounts or high minimum deposit requirements.
+However, competitive money market accounts opened through Raisin do not currently have any such withdrawal limits and only a $1 minimum deposit .
+So, a money market account allows you to earn more interest on your savings while still having easy access to your funds when needed.

 Tips for Using Money Market Accounts